Crafty-Star/sarkaranish.me/README.md

-# notes
+# anish's website

-teach anish everything about site

-and figure out tag automation, since this is is really easy.

-add site customization, like font / colors since that lives in the css
+hey! this is agniv, the maker of this one. i like how the images are so far, its pretty automated now, though i could prob fix it up further lol